 - Highlight essential information and technical keywords to make the recruiters identify them right away

 Bullet points will make your resume elegant, impressive, and professional.
 If you want to ease your resume bullets or even resume-building process, you can use Hiration’s Online Resume Builder.
-It comes with an auto suggest feature that will help you frame a job-winning resume.
+It comes with an auto suggest feature that will help you frame an eye-catchy resume.

 Apart from this, you will also get 24/7 chat support that will help you if you encounter any operational issues with this digital tool.